+Hye-Sun Ro, PhD

-Hve-Sun Ro.
-PhD Hye-Sun.Ro@indwes.edu
+Hye-Sun.Ro@indwes.edu

 Dr. Ro is an Assistant Professor of Marriage and Family Counseling/Therapy program at Indiana Wesleyan University.
 She received her BS in Child Studies from Seoul Women's University and earned her MS and PhD in Marriage and Family therapy from Texas Tech University.
 Dr. Ro is an AAMFT-approved supervisor candidate.

 Her research interests include couples therapy, self of the therapist training and supervision, and MFT training in the multicultural context.

-Nenetzin A. Stoeckle, PhD, LMFT nenetzin.stoeckle@indwes.edu
+Nenetzin A. Stoeckle, PhD, LMFT

+nenetzin.stoeckle@indwes.edu

 Dr. Stoeckle is an Associate Professor of Counseling and the MFC/T program director.
 She received her B.S. in Child and Family Studies from Baylor University and earned her PhD and M.S. in Marriage and Family Therapy from Texas Tech University (TTU) in Lubbock, Texas.
 She is a clinical fellow and Approved Supervisor of the American Association for Marriage and Family Therapy.
-Dr. Stoeckle is an active member of the Indiana Counseling Association (ICA) and Indiana Association for Marriage and Family Therapy (IAMFT) and has served on both Boards of Directors.
+Dr. Stoeckle is an active member of the Indiana Counseling Association (ICA) and Indiana Association for Marriage and Family Theraps.
 She has been published in professional journals including Family Relations and the Journal of Couple and Relationship Therapy.
 Dr. Stoeckle actively gives presentations at the local, state, and national levels.